 University Clinical Aptitude Test (UCAT)

-All applicants for both the standard five-year (A206) and six-year (A204) courses are required to sit the University Clinical Aptitude Test (UCAT), formerly known as the UKCAT.
+All applicants for the five-year (A206) course are required to sit the University Clinical Aptitude Test (UCAT).

 We are expecting applicants to offer a UCAT result for our Dentistry course.
 We advise applicants to keep up-to-date on the most recent guidance for testing on the UCAT website.